 \section{Introduction}

-In quantum chromodynamics (QCD) which is the theory for strong interaction, the chiral symmetry is broken at (classical) mean field level~\cite{Cheng:2000ct}, and the $U_A(1)$ symmetry is broken at (quantum) loop level due to the nontrivial topology of the principle bundle of the gauge field~\cite{tHooft:1976rip,tHooft:1976snw,Leutwyler:1992yt}.
-As is widely accepted that, a strongly interacting system should be in a symmetric state when the temperature of the system is high enough, the chiral symmetry~\cite{Pisarski:1983ms} and $U_A(1)$ symmetry~\cite{Schafer:1996hv} are expected to be restored in a hot medium.
-However, from the lattice simulations, while the chiral symmetry is smoothly restored at the critical temperature $T_c\sim 155$ MeV~\cite{Aoki:2006we}, the $U_A(1)$ symmetry is only partially restored by the temperature effect but still broken at temperatures above $T_c$, even in the chiral limit~\cite{Cossu:2013uua,Ding:2020xlj,Kaczmarek:2021ser,Dentinger:2021khg}.
+In quantum chromodynamics (QCD) which refers to the theory for strong interaction, the chiral symmetry is broken at the (classical) mean field level~\cite{Cheng:2000ct}, and the $U_A(1)$ symmetry is broken at the (quantum) loop level due to the nontrivial topology of the principle bundle of the gauge field~\cite{tHooft:1976rip,tHooft:1976snw,Leutwyler:1992yt}.
+It is widely accepted that a strongly interacting system should be in a symmetric state when the temperature of the system is sufficiently high.
+Hence, the chiral symmetry~\cite{Pisarski:1983ms} and $U_A(1)$ symmetry~\cite{Schafer:1996hv} are expected to be restored in a hot medium.
+However, based on lattice simulations, while the chiral symmetry is smoothly restored at the critical temperature $T_c\sim 155$ MeV~\cite{Aoki:2006we}, the $U_A(1)$ symmetry is only partially restored by the temperature effect but still broken at temperatures above $T_c$, even in the chiral limit~\cite{Cossu:2013uua,Ding:2020xlj,Kaczmarek:2021ser,Dentinger:2021khg}.
 Many model calculations~\cite{Fukushima:2001hr,Fukushima:2001ut,Costa:2002gk,Costa:2003uu,Costa:2004db,Costa:2005cz,Chen:2009gv,Brauner:2009gu,Contrera:2009hk,Ruivo:2011fg,Jiang:2012wm,Ruivo:2012xt,Xia:2013caa,Jiang:2015xqz,Rai:2018ufz,Li:2019chs,Kawaguchi:2020kdl,Kawaguchi:2020qvg,Cui:2021bqf,Fejos:2021yod} at finite temperature with 2 or 2+1 flavors and experimental measurements in high energy nuclear collisions~\cite{Csorgo:2009pa} support the lattice results.
-A natural question is then raised, can the $U_A(1)$ symmetry be restored?
+Hence, a natural question is then raised: can the $U_A(1)$ symmetry be restored?
 If yes, what is the condition?